 The popliteal vein is located posterior to the knee in the popliteal region that is a major route for venous return from the lower leg.
 The vein forms from the combination of the anterior and posterior tibial vein at the border of the popliteal artery.
 The vein is found in the popliteal fossa on the posterior aspect of the knee.
 The vein crosses from the medial to the lateral side of the popliteal artery in the fossa.
 It is considered a deep vein of the leg.
 However, it has both deep and superficial tributaries contributing to its blood flow.
 The popliteal vein is renamed to the femoral vein after it passes through the adductor hiatus in the thigh.

 The popliteal vein is responsible for much of the drainage from the lower leg.
+The vein drains into the femoral veins which flows into the inferior vena cava to return to the right atrium of the heart.
 The posterior tibial vein, peroneal vein, and the anterior tibial vein are all deep veins of the lower leg that converge to form the popliteal vein at the level of the popliteus muscle.
-The small saphenous vein is a superficial vessel that drains the posterior, lower leg and empties into the popliteal vein.
-The popliteal vein passes anteriorly through the adductor hiatus at which point it becomes the femoral vein.
+The small saphenous vein is a superficial vessel that drains the posterior, lower leg, and empties into the popliteal vein.

 The lower extremity limb bud development begins in the fourth week of development and continues into the fifth week.
 The angiogenesis of the lower leg’s venous system is thought to be induced by angio-guiding nerves laying out the framework for the venous plexuses that that go on to form the veins of the lower leg.
 Several venous plexuses merge at the popliteal region of the leg which results in several different configurations of the roots of the popliteal vein.